khoy24/DS202FinalProject/README.md

 time the higher the chance of cancellation.
 This makes sense with what we would have assumed as when you book closer to the arrival date you have a better idea of what you need.
 In contrast, when you book farther out from the date things are more likely to change.
+This data is backed by other websites such as smartness.com, and hotelminder.com for example, all list lead time as a big factor in cancellation rates.

 The following graph demonstrates how the number of previous cancellations affects the chance of cancelling again.